GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 artistic designs are exciting, but for body copy this risks making the text illegible.

-### Exciting Expression
+### Exciting expression

 <figure class="w-figure">
   <img src="grass-mandy.png"
   alt="Grass example by Mandy Michael">
 </figure>

-One great example of artistic expression is shown above, an explorations of the typeface [Decovar](https://www.typenetwork.com/brochure/decovar-a-decorative-variable-font-by-david-berlow) by Mandy Michael.
+One great example of artistic expression is shown above, an exploration of the typeface [Decovar](https://www.typenetwork.com/brochure/decovar-a-decorative-variable-font-by-david-berlow) by Mandy Michael.